pamatiwari/About-Udaphoch/README.md

 Tint
 Undo and Redo options are available for easy control.

-Save or Export
+Download Output
-When you are satisfied with the result, save the processed image or video to your device.
+Once you are satisfied with the final result, you can download the processed image or video directly to your device.

 # Who Is PHOC For

 PHOC is designed for: